willfleury/client_java/README.md

 installed Maven artifacts.
 Ensure that the current snapshot version is deployed to Sonatype OSS Repository.

+### Testing the simple spawning example

+If you just want to verify that the client library can be built and run in a standalone JVM process, you can use the `examples/simple` module.
+This example spawns a Jetty HTTP server and exposes a few sample metrics that can be scraped locally.
+To run it:

+1. Build the shaded jar:

+        $ mvn -pl examples/simple clean package

+2. Launch the example process (this spawns Jetty on port `1234` by default):

+        $ java -jar examples/simple/target/simple-0.0.9-SNAPSHOT-jar-with-dependencies.jar

+You should see log output indicating that the sample application started.
+You can then `curl http://localhost:1234/metrics` in another terminal to confirm that the process is up and exposing metrics.

 ###  Deployment
 These steps below are only useful if you are in a release engineering capacity and want to publicize these changes for external users.
 You will also need to